 We’ve put together some quick tips to bear in mind when adding text to your posts or pages:

-- Use Unordered or Ordered lists for lists that are relatively short.
+- Use Unordered or Ordered lists for relatively short lists.
 Resist the temptation to use them for paragraphs — instead, use the Heading styles.

 - Bold and Italic should be used in moderation.
 Do not use bold as a substitute for heading styles — bold is not particularly important to a search engine.